 Letters and Numbers Discrimination

 We spend a lot of time at the beginning of the school year talking about letters and numbers.
-Our ELA time is focused on letters – identifying letters, learning the sounds, writing the letters, etc. Our Math time is focused on numbers – identifying numbers, writing numbers, counting objects.
+Our ELA time is focused on letters – identifying letters, learning the sounds, writing the letters, etc. Our Math time is focused on numbers – identifying numbers, writing numbers, and counting objects.
 These skills are so important for young learners.